What is a Rigid Strut?

-- Double click on the restraints checkbox in Caesar spreadsheet and model restraint X with 0 mm gap and with no friction.
+- Double click on the restraints checkbox in Caesar spreadsheet and model restraint X with a 0 mm gap and with no friction.
 Keep stiffness K1 box blank.

 3. Run Caesar Analysis and found out the force in that node.

 - Enter into any catalog (like C&P, Lisega, PTP, etc) and select appropriate rigid strut depending on that force (For your reference strut selection table has been reproduced in Fig. 1 from C&P Catalogue).

 6. Run the analysis to obtain results.

 Rigid Struts are used in Turbine and Compressor connected lines near the nozzle connections to take advantage of very little friction.
 Otherwise, struts can be used as a substitute for guide supports where the steel structure is not available for using standard guides.